95880-A3-SP18/web-analytics-group-14/docs/index.md

 ## Our solution:

-We will develop a web based tool that helps investors/traders reduce uncertaininty by providing them actionable and well packaged price information across various markets/exchanges; in addition we will incoporate some tweets analytics to help investors/traders have a concrete to measure impact of social media impact on prices and sell/buy volumes of the top 5 most traded coins.
+We will develop a web based tool that helps investors/traders reduce uncertaininty by providing them with actionable and well packaged price information across various markets/exchanges; in addition we will incoporate some tweets analytics to help investors/traders have a concrete measure of impact of social media on prices and sell/buy volumes of the top 5 most traded coins.

 ## Importance of Web tool:

-Given the lack of actionable and concise datasets and high rate of the white noise across various cyrpto markets/exchanges, there is need of an easy but powerful analytics tool o help investors/traders make better investing/trading decisions and we believe our tool is the right step in that direction.
+Given the lack of actionable and concise datasets and high rate of the white noise across various cyrpto markets/exchanges, there is a need of an easy but powerful analytics tool o help investors/traders make better investing/trading decisions and we believe our tool is the right step in that direction.

 ## Data Sources: